adravRevorg/OpenGL_Steps/README.md

     - Solid color, changing with time (Use of uniforms)
     - Interpolated color fill in triangle
  3. Shader Class (to create shaders)
  4. Use of multiple VAO, VBO
+    - Use multiple VAO to draw two triangles
+    - Use multiple VAO, and multiple shaders to draw two triangles (one with uniform, one with interpolation)